NLnetLabs/krill/doc/development/release_0_9/api_changes.md

 =====================================

 In this release we removed the concept of 'embedded' CA parents and children, and embedded repositories.
-As a result some API were introduced.
+As a result some API changes were introduced.

 ### Add Child

-The JSON format no longer supports 'embedded'.
+The JSON format no longer supports `embedded`.

 Old:
 ```